First on CNN: Jan. 6 text messages wiped from phones of key Trump Pentagon officials

 The government's assertion in the filings that the officials' text messages from that day were not preserved is the latest blow to the efforts to bring transparency to the events of January 6.
 It comes as the Department of Homeland Security is also under fire for the apparent loss of messages from the Secret Service that day.

 Miller declined to comment.
 Patel and McCarthy did not immediately respond to requests for comment.
-The Pentagon and the Army also did not respond to requests for comment.
+The Defense Department did not immediately respond to CNN's request.
+The US Army Public Affairs media relations chief, Col. Cathy Wilkinson, said in a statement that, "It is our policy not to comment on ongoing litigation."

 American Oversight is now calling for a "cross-agency investigation" by the Justice Department to investigate destruction of the materials.